pepesync/dev-docs/docs/build-on-linea/tooling/oracles/umbrella.md

 Should you need another price feed available, contact us [here](https://www.umb.network/contact#form).

-Check our technical documentation at the bottom of this page to get the Umbrella's Registry contract address on Linea.
+Check our technical documentation at the bottom of this page to get the Umbrella's Registry contract address on PepeSync.

 ### LAYER 2 DATA
 For projects needing data secured on-chain at scale, our Layer-2 Data solution is the answer.
 Whether you're in the DeFi space, prediction markets, or building data-heavy Web3 solutions, we ensure your data is secure and readily available to support your applications.